 7.2.
 Confidentiality - data treatment

 In some cases, Member States transmit data to Eurostat with the request not to publish their data.
-Eurostat has the right to publish those data that are delivered according to a legal act and are not considered to be of truly confidential nature (Article 20 of Regulation (EC) No 223/2009 of the European Parliament and of the Council of 11 March 2009).
-The Member States are obliged to ensure a sufficient degree of representativeness of data (STS-Regulation, Article 10 (1)).
+Eurostat has the right to publish those data that are delivered according to a legal act and that are not considered to be of truly confidential nature (Article 20 of Regulation (EC) No 223/2009 of the European Parliament and of the Council of 11 March 2009).
+Member States are obliged to ensure a sufficient degree of representativeness of data (EBS Regulation, Article 10).
 Several cases have to be distinguished:

-Data should not be published by Eurostat on request of a Member State: There is the (relatively rare) case that data are of good quality, but for some reasons, countries would not want these data to be published.
-In such a case the NSI should contact Eurostat and express their request that Eurostat should not publish these data.
-An informal agreement is needed between Eurostat and a NSI.
+Data should not be published by Eurostat on request of a Member State: There is the (relatively rare) case that data are of sufficient quality, but for some reasons countries would not want these data to be published.
+In this case the NSI should contact Eurostat and express their request for Eurostat to not publish these data.
+An informal agreement is needed between Eurostat and an NSI.

 Quality issues

-a) Bad quality: If national data of questionable quality are submitted to Eurostat to satisfy the requirements of the STS-Regulation and these data are flagged as confidential, Eurostat will refuse receiving the bad quality data.
+Bad quality: If national data of questionable quality are submitted to Eurostat to satisfy the requirements of the EBS Regulation and these data are flagged as confidential, Eurostat will refuse receiving the bad quality data.

-b) Data good enough for European aggregates, but not reliable on a national level: If data are not reliable at a national level, but are considered to be a reliable input for a European aggregate, the national data can be flagged confidential and will not be published by Eurostat.
-In this case an informal agreement is needed between Eurostat and a NSI if there is no other agreement (such as laid down by Commission Regulation 657/2007 on European Sample Schemes).
+Data good enough for European aggregates, but not reliable on a national level: If data are not reliable at a national level, but are considered to be a reliable input for a European aggregate, the national data can be flagged “not for publication” and will not be published by Eurostat.
+In this case an informal agreement is needed between Eurostat and an NSI if there is no other agreement.

 8.1.
 Release calendar